-- 63. The University does not wish to debar individuals with criminal convictions from taking advantage of the opportunities provided by Higher Education.
+64. The University does not wish to debar individuals with criminal convictions from taking advantage of the opportunities provided by Higher Education.
 In general, a criminal record is not to be regarded as an obstacle to study at the University and offers will made in the normal manner on the basis of academic merit.

-- 64. Where an offer holder has a relevant unspent criminal conviction, as defined below, the applicant must declare this to the University once an offer is made.
+65. Where an offer holder has a relevant unspent criminal conviction, as defined below, the applicant must declare this to the University once an offer is made.
 Failure to declare a relevant offence may invalidate the offer and result in expulsion from the University.
-Relevant offences are:

-- a. sexual offences;

-- b. harassment offences:

-- c. offences of violence:

-- d. supply of controlled substances;

-- e. crimes involving firearms or knives;

-- f. offences under any relevant terrorism acts;

-- g. arson;

-- h. theft offences; and

-- i. offences under the Computer Misuse Act 1990.
+Relevant offences are: a. sexual offences; b. harassment offences; c. offences of violence; d. supply of controlled substances; e. crimes involving firearms or knives; f. offences under any relevant terrorism acts; g. arson; h. theft offences; and i. offences under the Computer Misuse Act 1990.
+If you have been convicted of similar offences listed above but in a jurisdiction outside the United Kingdom, and that conviction would not be considered spent, you should declare those convictions as though they took place in the United Kingdom.